jnozzi/cocoadev.com/markdown/RandomNumber.md

 Now think about selecting a number between 0 and 2, inclusive.
 In the modulus method, each bit is equally important.
 In the divide-by-RAND_MAX method, the least significant bits are much less important.
 Any number that starts with 11.. in binary is in the top third of the space, so will result in a '2'.

--General/KenFerry
+-KenFerry

 *

 Finally, I don't think any of this really matters to screen saver twinkers and wannabe video game hackers.
 Do whatever you want.
 The issue of where random numbers come from matters more to people who are interested in a standard distribution from their generator function.
-And people who are really serious about it, such as cryptographers, are using other mechanisms for random number generation. -- General/MikeTrent
+And people who are really serious about it, such as cryptographers, are using other mechanisms for random number generation. -- MikeTrent

 If you modulus by 6, you're using all the bits in the random number.
-It's only powers of 2 that are problems, neh? -- General/KritTer
+It's only powers of 2 that are problems, neh? -- KritTer

 Really?
 Aren't you just using the bottom 3 bits?
-Modulo is the remainder after division, not the division itself. -- General/MikeTrent
+Modulo is the remainder after division, not the division itself. -- MikeTrent

 Yep, and you can't tell the remainder by looking at the bottom three bits.
 By analogy, the rule for determining remainder modulo 3 in decimal is to add all the digits together and see if **that's** divisible by three. e.g. 18 is, 28 isn't.
 Nor is 218, but 318 is.
 As is 1218.
-Et cetera. -- General/KritTer
+Et cetera. -- KritTer

 ----
-Anyone interested in generating random numbers should take a look at General/NumericalRecipes or Knuth's seminal works on General/TheArtOfComputerProgramming  Or, check random.org, which has links to a number of good resources.
+Anyone interested in generating random numbers should take a look at NumericalRecipes or Knuth's seminal works on TheArtOfComputerProgramming  Or, check random.org, which has links to a number of good resources.
 ----

 **The natural follow-up question is whether or not any arbitrary discussion of computer science as pertaining to the determinism of generated values is itself deterministic.**